organix/crlf/README.md

 ## Semantic Notation

 The abstract semantics of these languages are decribed using a few common notational conventions.
-We start with the data-types which can be represented by `JSON`, which are:
+We start with the data-types which can be represented by [JSON](JSON.md), which are:

   * String
   * Number